tarleb/bobkonf2022/talk.md

 Lua's C API functions typically take the Lua state as the first argument.
 This is the pattern of the Reader monad, which can be used to 'hide' the Lua state so it doesn't have to be dragged along manually.

+The `run` function just opens and closes a Lua state.
 :::